-When I onboarded the project, the client was going through user research and testing the initial concept with a low-fidelity prototype.
-My goal was to analyse the qualitative data, identify main pain points, review the user flow and design a polished MVP.
+When I onboarded the project, the team was going through user research while testing the initial concept with a low-fidelity prototype.
+My goal was to analyse data, identify pain points, review the user flow and design a polished MVP.

 A few issues came out of user testing: